Anomalous and Linear Holographic Hard Wall Models for Glueballs and the Pomeron: Introduction

-Then, the five dimensional AdS bulk fields are described by Bessel functions of order $\nu$, $J_\nu(z)$.
-The discreteness of the hadronic spectra is assured by imposing boundary conditions at $z=z_{\rm max}$.
-This way, hadronic masses $M$ are proportional to the zeros of Bessel functions, $J_\nu(z)$.
-This model was inspired by holographic descriptions of hard scattering of glueballs \cite{Polchinski:2001tt} and deep inelastic scattering of hadrons \cite{Polchinski:2002jw}, and it is very useful to obtain hadronic form factors, structure functions, parton distribution functions, etc (see, {\sl e. g.}, \cite{Grigoryan:2007vg, Mamo:2021cle}).
-A well known drawback of the hard wall model is that it leads to non-linear Regge trajectories, $L \times m^2$.
+The holographic HW model \cite{Boschi-Filho:2002xih, Boschi-Filho:2002wdj} introduces a hard cutoff in the AdS space, this way, hadronic masses $M$ are proportional to the zeros of Bessel functions, $J_\nu(z)$, {\sl i.e.}, proportional to the value of the argument $z$ where the corresponding Bessel function is zero.
+This model was inspired by holographic descriptions of hard scattering of glueballs \cite{Polchinski:2001tt} and deep inelastic scattering of hadrons \cite{Polchinski:2002jw}, and it is very useful to obtain hadronic form factors, structure functions, parton distribution functions, etc (see, {\sl e.g.}, \cite{Grigoryan:2007vg, Mamo:2021cle}).
 It is important to mention that in the HW, the order of the Bessel function $\nu$ is related to the conformal dimension of the dual operator.
-For instance, for even spin $L$ glueballs, it reads $\nu= 2 + L$ \cite{deTeramond:2005su, Boschi-Filho:2005xct}.
-Actually, in Ref. \cite{Boschi-Filho:2005xct}, an approximate linear Regge trajectory for light even glueballs was obtained and compared to a good approximation to that of the pomeron.
+For instance, for even spin $S$ glueballs, it reads $\nu= S + 2 $ \cite{deTeramond:2005su, Boschi-Filho:2005xct}.
+Actually, in Ref. \cite{Boschi-Filho:2005xct}, approximate linear Regge trajectories, $J\times M^2$, for light even glueballs were obtained $\alpha(t=M^2)=(0.80 \pm 0.40) + (0.26\pm0.02)M^2$ and compared to a reasonable approximation to that of the soft pomeron $\alpha(t=M^2)=1.08 + 0.25 M^2$ \cite{Landshoff:2001pp, Fadin:1998py, Meyer:2004jc, Morningstar:1999rf, Chen:2005mg, Lucini:2001ej, Gregory:2012hu, Sun:2017ipk, Athenodorou:2020ani}.
 A similar analysis within the HW was done for odd spin glueballs comparing their Regge trajectories with the odderon \cite{FolcoCapossoli:2013eao}, and also for other hadrons with different spins \cite{deTeramond:2005su, Erlich:2005qh}.

+A well known drawback of the HW model is that it leads to non-linear Regge trajectories.
+This problem is overcome by the soft wall model which has exact linear Regge trajectories \cite{Karch:2006pv}.
+This works very well for scalar and vector mesons \cite{Karch:2006pv, Colangelo:2008us} also reproducing masses of light states, but for glueballs, despite the linear trajectory, the mass spectra \cite{Colangelo:2007pt} is not in agreement with lattice data or other approaches.
+See Tables \ref{Tab1} and \ref{Tab2}, for comparisons.
+The SW model can be improved in many different ways and in particular if one considers dynamical corrections and anomalous dimensions the glueball spectra becomes good (see Table \ref{Tab2}), but it no longer has linear Regge trajectories \cite{FolcoCapossoli:2015jnm, FolcoCapossoli:2016uns}.